michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I didn't collapse.
 I passed muster.
 Flying colors.
 I won't sanitize my experience into feel-good bulletpoints so demerits for uncooperativeness.

-Being diagnosed with a permanently life-altering and incurable condition -> losing trust and faith in my employer -> experiencing an inexplicable relational rupture -- _that's a lot_.
+Being diagnosed with a permanently life-altering and incurable condition -> losing trust and faith in my employer -> experiencing an inexplicable, once-in-a-lifetime type of relational rupture -- _that's a lot_.
 Frankly, that's _rare_.
 And not in the special, narcissistic sense of the word _rare_.

 {{< figure
     src="/images/shame.jpeg"